 Most of the bars and restaurants are concentrated around St Stephen's Square, the main hub of activity.

 Bunar restaurant in Hvar Old Town is super popular thanks to their menu of deliciously fresh seafood dishes and locally sourced ingredients.
 The ultra friendly staff and wonderful ambience are the cherry on top.

 Round out the night with a drink at one of the many cocktail and wine bars in the area - or, if you're up for it, get your groove on in one of the lively late-night spots (Carpe Diem, we're looking at you!)

 Prepare to get delightfully lost walking around the narrow stone passages that make up this centuries-old town.

-Note: If you or your travel companion has mobility issues, you can also drive up to the fortress - there's plenty of free parking at the summit.
+Note: If you or your Croatia road trip companion has mobility issues, you can also drive up to the fortress - there's plenty of free parking at the summit.

 You've got your own car at your disposal - today, let's use it.